 It is the same with emails and websites.
 An audacious email subject line will lead the buyer to open it and a great website headline will keep the buyer stick around and act.

 Pro Tip: Think about real-life subject lines from other companies and how those subject lines got you to open their email.
-Then implement them in your campaigns and get people to click on it.
+Then implement them in your campaigns and get people to click on them.

 Your job is to help your prospect solve a problem or achieve a goal.
 If you approach with that perspective, you are helping someone you care about to accomplish something relevant to the prospect.
 Also, your writing will be more reliable, more persuasive and more effective.